frossm/getopt.btm/README.md

 set DEBUG=1
 ```

-The latest version of the software can always be found at:
+The latest version of the software and this document can always be found at:

 **https://bitbucket.org/frossm/getopt.btm**